Unit 1: Earth Science

 Do we have any food lovers?
 Whether you are or you aren’t, we all need food to survive, and even better if it tastes good!
 Students will apply their Chemistry learning to create a cookbook called, Mix-It-Up – Cooking with Chemistry, involving both homogeneous and heterogeneous mixtures, as well as separated mixtures.
 Maybe by the end of this module students will be able to cook dinner?

 This course consists of 4 modules, Biology, Earth Science, Chemistry and Physics.
 Each module is designed to take approximately 7 weeks.
-Each week consists of two 45 minute lessons.
+Each week consists of two 40 minute lessons in addition to assignments, quizzes and project work.

 Students are required to stream videos contained within the course content, download and print assignments and note packages, scan (either by taking pictures or physically scanning) and upload their assignments within Moodle.Ordering Information